 - First Name (If you teach elementary, you may want to add all of your students in a ‘choose from a list’ question type)

-- Assignment Title/Name (Can be a text type, or a ‘choose from a list’ type if you are that organized)
+- Assignment Title/Name (should be a ‘choose from a list’ type to make sorting easier & reliable later on)

 - Link/URL for the Assignment

 Assignment link/URL?
 Students can publish their work with a copule of clicks so that anyone with the link can access the document.
-They do this by clicking on the big blue ‘Share’ button on the top right of every Google Doc.
+They do this by clicking on the big blue ‘Share’ button on the top right of every Google Doc type.
 The document will list ‘Private’ for access, and the student below as the owner.
 Click the ‘Change..’ link next to Private, and choose ‘Anyone with the link’ and save.
+This step is bypassed if the student shared class folder is in place, with the document in that folder, of course.

 Students will still need to ‘turn in’ the assignment by adding it to their shared class/subject folder with you, so why you need the assignment link in this form?
 The form will allow you to sort the contents by any of the fields or questions asked, and the link will allow you to quickly access that assignment right in the form spreadsheet – without needing to go to each students folder, finding the correct assignment, and opening it up.